Grants + Scholarships

 GRANTS + SCHOLARSHIPS

-- 10,000 Degrees – (formerly the Marin Education Fund) Awards $2.6 million in scholarships annually to low-income, first-generation students who would never otherwise be able to consider going to college.
+- 10,000 Degrees – (formerly the Marin Education Fund) Awards $2.6 million in scholarships annually to low-income, first-generation students who would not otherwise be able to consider going to college.
 They also will help you find additional non-loan aid from a variety of sources.

 - California Adolescent Nutrition and Fitness Program (CANFit) – Scholarships for enrollment in a culinary arts college in California.
 Ethnic student affiliation of African-American, American Indian, Alaska Native, Asian-American, Pacific Islander or Latino/Hispanic descent.
 Prior completed units (or equivalent) of college credits not necessary to apply.